 The most tangible evidence of the Roman diet is food and human waste excavated by archaeologists.
 The cities of Herculaneum and Pompeii (destroyed in the 79 AD eruption of Vesuvius) have left sewers and rubbish heaps packed with digested dietary evidence.

-For the ordinary Roman, ientaculum was breakfast, served at day break.
+For the ordinary Roman, their diet started with, ientaculum – breakfast, this was served at day break.
 A small lunch, prandium, was eaten at around 11am.
 The cena was the main meal of the day.
 They may have eaten a late supper called vesperna.

 Richer citizens in time, freed from the rhythms of manual labour, ate a bigger cena from late afternoon, abandoning the final supper.

-The Mediterranean fiet is recognised today as one of the healthiest in the world.
+The Mediterranean diet is recognised today as one of the healthiest in the world.
 Much of the Roman diet, at least the privileged Roman diet, would be familiar to a modern Italian.

 They ate meat, fish, vegetables, eggs, cheese, grains (also as bread) and legumes.